University of Helsinki doctoral dissertation form and publishing an electronic dissertation in E-thesis

 University of Helsinki doctoral dissertation form

 Doctoral candidates should fill in the electronic doctoral dissertation form three weeks before the public examination of the dissertation at the latest.
 The purpose of the dissertation form is to integrate the collection and storing of all information on dissertations as well as their abstracts.
-Currently the information is used by the electronic publishing service E-thesis, by the University Communications Department and also by the University calendar of events.
-The collected information is also made available in DART-Europe E-thesis portal.
+Currently the information is used by the Helsinki University Library, by the University Communications Department and also by the University calendar of events.
+The collected information is also made available in DART- Europe E-thesis portal.
 In addition, the abstracts of the dissertations in medicine are stored in Medic - the Finnish reference database of health sciences produced by Meilahti Campus Library Terkko.

-The abstracts submitted with the dissertation form are published on the e-thesis website.
+The abstracts submitted with the dissertation form are published in University of Helsinki Digital Repository Helda.
 Two abstracts are submitted, a popular abstract in Finnish or Swedish and a scientific abstract in English.
-The recommended maximum length of each abstract is 2400 characters (1 page).
-If the doctoral candidate wishes to publish an abstract in a language not mentioned above, the abstract should be sent to E-thesis as an e-mail attachment.
+The recommended maximum length for the scientific abstract is 1-2 pages, for the popular 1 page (about 2400 characters).
+If the abstract is longer, it should be sent separately as an attachment (text file, Microsoft Word is recommended) to e-thesis@helsinki.fi.
+In this case, please fill in a notification (such as "Abstract will be sent separately") to the text field for the abstract in the form.
+If the doctoral candidate wishes to publish an abstract in a language not mentioned above, the abstract should be sent to as an e-mail attachment.

-The doctoral candidate may publish the doctoral dissertation either as an electronic publication or as a printed publication.
-The publishing of an electronic dissertation in E-thesis is free of charge for the doctoral candidate.
-If the dissertation is made available electronically on the E-thesis website, only 30-50 printed copies of the dissertation are required.
-The exact number and the distribution of the printed copies should be checked from the faculty of the doctoral candidate.
+In addition, 20 printed copies of the dissertation are required.
+The distribution of the printed copies should be checked from the faculty of the doctoral candidate.
 It is possible to apply for financial support to cover the expenses of the printing of the dissertation.
-For further information, see En route to the Doctorate website.
+For further information, see Instructions for Students.

 Separate ISBN numbers are required for each version of the dissertation, i.e. different numbers for the printed version and the PDF version.
-If necessary, ISBN numbers can be obtained from the Finnish ISBN Agency (tel.
-191 44327, e-mail isbn-keskus@helsinki.fi).
+If necessary, ISBN numbers can be obtained from the Finnish ISBN Agency (e-mail isbn-keskus@helsinki.fi).

-The electronic version of the dissertation is normally published in E-thesis ten days before the public examination of the dissertation.
-The PDF file of the dissertation should be sent to E-thesis three days before the public display of the dissertation begins, at the latest.
+The electronic version of the dissertation is normally published in Helda five days before the public examination of the dissertation, at the latest.

-The file may be sent to E-thesis as an e-mail attachment or by regular mail along with the publishing agreement.
-If the electronic version of the dissertation is made at Unigrafia, Unigrafia will deliver the file direct to E-thesis.
+The file may be sent to the Libray as an e-mail attachment.
+If the electronic version of the dissertation has been ordered from Unigrafia, Unigrafia will deliver the file directly to the Library.

-- The electronic University of Helsinki dissertation form three weeks before the public examination of the dissertation at the latest,
+• The electronic University of Helsinki dissertation form, preferably at least three weeks before the public examination of the dissertation (N.B.: this is a recommendation, the form can be sent later as well).

 Contact addresses